 History of the USS Acubens (AKS-5)

-By December, the Acubens left the Australia area and was headed to the Philippines where it stayed for the time of the war.
-The ship developed a routine that would involve loading supplies and armament at Milne Bay and at Manus Island that it would then unload to locations in the Philippines.
+By December, the Acubens left the Australian area and headed to the Philippines, where they stayed for the time of the war.
+The ship developed a routine that would involve loading supplies and armament at Milne Bay and Manus Island that it would then unload to locations in the Philippines.

 On 25 November 1945, the ship left the Philippines, sailing for San Francisco to prepare to be placed out of commission, which occurred on March 1946.
 The following year in July, the Acubens was taken off the Naval Registry, and in October 1964, the vessel was sold for scrapping.